tedneward/lolcomp/README.md

 ## CLR

-`dotnet build` should be sufficient to generate the ANTLR sources and compile them into an assembly (lolcodeparser.dll).
+`dotnet build` should be sufficient to generate the ANTLR sources and compile them into an assembly (`LOLCODEParser.dll`).

 ## JVM

-`gradle jar` should be sufficient to generate the ANTLR sources and compile them into a jar file (lolcodeparser.jar).
+`gradle jar` should be sufficient to generate the ANTLR sources and compile them into a jar file (`lolcodeparser.jar`).

 # LOLCODE implementations